NexusOne23/noid-privacy/README.md

 - **PowerShell:** 5.1 or higher (Windows built-in)
 - **Administrator Rights:** Required for all operations
 - **Internet Connection:** NOT required for script execution
-  - ✅ Hosts file (80K+ domains) included locally in project
+  - ✅ **Hosts file (107K+ domains) included** - compressed to 2.2 MB (from 3 MB original)
   - ✅ DNS-over-HTTPS is only configured (no download needed)
   - ℹ️ Internet only needed for: git clone (initial download)

+> **📦 Note on Repository Size:** The compressed hosts file (~2.2 MB) is included in the repo for offline use.
+Original uncompressed Steven Black hosts files are excluded via .gitignore to keep the repository lean.
+The script uses the pre-compressed version for optimal performance.

 ---